amankrx/matching-engine-rs/README.md

 [![Version](https://img.shields.io/badge/version-v1.0.0-blue.svg)](https://semver.org/)
 [![GitHub Stars](https://img.shields.io/github/stars/amankrx/matching-engine-rs?logo=github&label=Stars&color=yellow)](https://github.com/amankrx/matching-engine-rs)

 This is an attempt to implement a matching engine with Rust.
 Currently, I have created an implementation of a Limit Order Book.
+The LOB offers fast processing of the ITCH data clocking at 11.3 Million messages per second (or a latency of 88 ns) as tested on my [local machine](#device-specifications).
+Checkout the [Performance](#performance) section for more information.

 ## Table of Contents
 - [Project Structure](#project-structure)